 Not many people are familiar with the life cycle of Cockroaches, but it all begins with an egg.
 Once the egg hatches, the immature cockroach is known as a nymph, or baby cockroach.

 Nymphs are bright white in color initially, and they harden and darken within a few hours.
-One interesting fact is that the availability of food for these nymphs within the first 10 hours greatly affects the growth of these insects.

 German cockroach nymphs are typically less than 3mm long when they hatch.
 Once they darken, they are almost uniformly dark, with just a single light patch located on the back.

 These insects can be found in similar ways as bed bugs, and can often be confused for bed bugs at first glance.

 If you spend time outdoors or have pets, you need to be aware of ticks.

 Similar to bed bugs, Ticks feast on human blood.